White Burgundy: A Guide to The “Ultimate” French Chardonnay

 Once you’re hooked on white Burgundy, there’s no going back.
-White Burgundy is the crack cocaine of Chardonnay.
+Some would say white Burg is the crack cocaine of Chardonnay.
 Sommeliers and retailers who sell white Burgundy sound like drug dealers: “Just try some, you’ll love it…”

 Now that you’ve had a proper introduction, let’s get started exploring the region and the wine.
-While people have dedicated their lives to understanding the region, anyone can be learn how buy and appreciate white Burgundy.
+While some people have dedicated their lives to understanding each and every nuance, anyone can be learn how to choose white Burgundy and what to expect.

 Getting Started with White Burgundy

 Broadly, white Burgundy can be found in four production areas within Burgundy.
 Each area has a different terroirs and characteristics and thus, different flavor profiles:

 - Bourgogne Blanc: unoaked simple wines with mineral and apple notes.
 Expect to spend $15–$20 for a tasty bottle of everyday Bourgogne Blanc.

 - Chablis: unoaked wines that are zippy and lean with lime-like mineral flavors.
 Expect to spend $20–$30 for a good bottle of Chablis.